 General demographic, economic and financial trends, construction cost, market sales and income data are acquired through various sources.
-These may include internally generated questionnaires to buyer and seller, public and university research centers, private market data vendors, real estate related publications and telephone contact with buyers, sellers, brokers and fee appraisers, as well as information collected from property owners and agents during the informal appeal and Appraisal Review Board process.
-The appraisal departments have appraisal staff assigned to research functions and they are responsible for collecting this type of data.
+These may include internally generated questionnaires to buyer and seller, public and university research centers, private market data vendors, real estate related publications and other contact with buyers, sellers, brokers and fee appraisers, as well as information collected from property owners and agents during the informal appeal and Appraisal Review Board process.